open-telemetry/opentelemetry.io/content/en/docs/kubernetes/helm/collector.md

 ### Presets

-Many of the important components the OpenTelemetry Collector uses to monitor Kubernetes require special setup in the Collector's own Kuberenetes deployment.
+Many of the important components the OpenTelemetry Collector uses to monitor Kubernetes require special setup in the Collector's own Kubernetes deployment.
 In order to make using these components easier, the OpenTelemetry Collector Chart comes with some presets that, when enabled, handle the complex setup for these important components.